Jonnen98cool/CTF_writeups/Created_CTFs/Securityfest2025_wwwinterpub_CTF/README.md

 Hello!
 I'm John, I work as a pentester at Outpost24.
 Me and my colleague Cathleene Sandgren are the main authors behind the wwwinterpub on-premises CTF challenge.
 Here's my writeup for our challenges.

 # Challenges
-For this on-premises CTF, users get an initial sequence of numbers `0761` + 6 challenges or "Fragments" which they must solve.
+For this on-premises CTF, players get an initial sequence of numbers `0761` + 6 challenges or "Fragments" which they must solve.
 These challenges were designed to be able to be solved with pen and paper and your phone.
 Players got access to the website at `https://wwwinterpub.samurai.nu/s3cf3st_ctf` which acted as the main "hub" of the CTF, where challenge descriptions and clues were present.
 It looked a little something like this:<br>
 ![Website screenshot](https://github.com/Jonnen98cool/CTF_writeups/blob/main/Created_CTFs/Securityfest2025_wwwinterpub_CTF/images/hub_image.png)<br><br>

 The idea was that each challenge will give a number 0-9 as the "flag", and players append the 6 numbers they get from solving the challenges, in order, to the initial sequence of `0761`.
 This forms a complete phone number which players call, and the answering machine provides them with a message which basically tells them to go to a certain path on the webapp.
 The content on that path then shows a secret phrase which they verbally state to any of the guys at the Outpost24 booth to claim their prize.
 The players don't immediately know that each challenge has a single digit as its flag, but it becomes apparent after solving multiple challenges.